freebattie/webdevExamen/README.md

 * api/dish/orders (GET,POST)

 ### admin
+* api/admin (Get,PUT)
-* api/admin (Get,PUT) Only on serverside and coverd in test to see all user and edit user
+  * Only on serverside and only used in in the admin.test.js can be used to see all user and edit user

 ## Open endpoints
 /api/login/new (POST)